nmsides/COMP-410-Assignments/README.md

-# Linked-List
+# COMP 410
-This is my implementation of a Linked List from a class assignment.
+These are my implementations of various data structures.